SludgeVohaul/audiotools/README_flac2m4a.md

 When aborted (e.g. File exists.
 Overwrite?
 No) the `tempdir` (and eventually the `*.m3u.tmp` files) are not cleaned up.

+Temporary files created by AtomicParsley are not deleted (yet).

 Error handling is rather rare...

 ### Limitations
-Function `logRun()` (used for logging the executed commands) will not log redirects (or pipes), should they ever be used.
+Function `logRun()` (used for logging the executed commands) will not log redirects (or pipes).

-If the cover art image from a file's source directory is to be used and needs to be resized (`-r` paramter), then it is resized for each file again, instead of resizing it only once for all files of the derectory.
+If the cover art image from a file's source directory is to be used and needs to be resized (`-r` paramter), then it is resized for each file again, instead of resizing it only once for all files of the directory.

 All in all it is an ugly hack.